nextu1337/simple-nano-wallet/README.md

 - Easily send and receive nano with local signature
 - Use your own node or any node provider
 - Auto receive blocks of wallet accounts with websocket
-- Receive all receivable blocks for an account
+- Receive blocks (manually)
 - Create wallet from seed or from random entropy
 - Create derived accounts
 - Suppport custom prefix & decimal for custom network such as Banano or DogeNano

 **New Features**
-- Typescript support & refactored code
+- TypeScript support & refactored code
 - Allow multiple nodes for RPC & Work servers for failover

 **Installation**